openownership/data-standard/docs/standard/reference.rst

 * hold information that does not have an appropriate field in the schema
 * provide additional context to information in the schema (e.g. if data has been transformed)

-Annotations can apply to a whole statement, part of a statement or a specific field. annotation.statementPointerTarget indicates where the annotation applies.
+Annotations can apply to a whole statement, part of a statement or a specific field. ``annotation.statementPointerTarget`` indicates where the annotation applies.

 .. jsonschema:: ../_build_schema/statement.json
    :pointer: /$defs/Annotation
-   :externallinks: {"motivation":{"url":"#annotationmotivation","text":"AnnotationMotivation"}}
+   :externallinks: {"motivation":{"url":"#annotation-motivation","text":"Annotation Motivation"}}
    :allowexternalrefs:
    :allowurnrefs: